JohnMichaelD/stats-preview-card-component/README.md

-# Frontend Mentor - Stats preview card component solution
+# Stats preview card component solution

 This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).

-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This example stats-component is designed for both mobile and desktop viewing, and was a great practice project to further deepen my knowledge of CSS, as well as learn new concepts!

 ## Table of contents